koolskateguy89/url-shortener/README.md

 # URL Shortener

-A Simple URL Shortener using Rust and NextJs/Solid-Start.
+A Simple URL Shortener for exploring Rust and other technologies.
-...
-A URL Shortener [monorepo](https://turbo.build/repo) using Rust and various web frameworks.
-... idk if i like this description

 Project structure based on [`spa5k/monorepo-typescript-rust`](https://github.com/spa5k/monorepo-typescript-rust), and my **extremely** limited knowledge of